 The Local Epicurean is great stop for gourmet cheeses and other delights.

 With more than 100 vendor booths, Fulton Street Farmers Market is home to anything one might want for a picnic.
 From fruits and vegetables to meats and hand-crafted foods, this year-round farmers market will take your picnic to the next level.
 During the market's main season, it's open Wednesday, Friday, and Saturday from May until October.
+There are a variety of other farmer markets close by that offer a variety of produce and other products.

 Happy picnicking!